 From award-winning work on the stages of flagship companies to remarkable and innovative pieces by adventurous smaller ones -- explore the breadth, variety, and vitality of our local theatre community, meet artists, and take advantage of Expo-only ticket offers and giveaways.

-RSVPs are not required, but will be encouraged - Check back regularly for RSVP Information
+RSVPs are not required, but will be encouraged - Click here to RSVP

 “From the award-winning work on the stages of our flagship companies to the remarkable and innovative pieces by Greater Boston’s adventurous small theatre scene, the range of work being produced in our region is among the most impressive in the country,” says David Colfer, general manager of Emerson Stage and Expo co-organizer.
 “By bringing so many theatre companies together under one roof at the Greater Boston Theatre Expo, organizations will connect with new supporters, and audiences will have the chance to explore this rich marketplace in a format that is convenient, efficient, and free.”